Hamilton Fish Park: Late 20th century to present

 In the early 1980s, residents of the surrounding area founded the Committee to Save Hamilton Fish Park.
-Through the committee's efforts, the recreation center was designated as a New York City landmark in 1982, although the pool was not designated as a landmark.
+Through the committee's efforts, the New York City Landmarks Preservation Commission (LPC) designated the recreation center as a New York City landmark in 1982, although the pool was not designated as a landmark.
 The NYC Parks budget had increased greatly by 1982, and the agency set aside $6 million for a renovation designed by John Ciardullo.
 The plans from Ciardullo had been developed in 1978, but no money had been made available at the time.

 The Committee to Save Hamilton Fish Park and local resident Sammy Fleischer pushed for the Hamilton Fish Pool to be renovated.
 Although the renovation of Hamilton Fish Park was initially left out of NYC Parks' 1987 capital budget, the advocates persuaded the city to allocate $11.3 million for the pool's renovation in 1987.
 During the renovation, the main pool was enlarged, the diving pool was turned into a wading pool, and the recreational facilities and the bathhouse's exterior were restored.
 The main entrance was relocated away from the bathhouse building, and three brick structures were built for lockers.
 The design also included installing a fence around the park, as well as reducing the number of entrances from six to two.
 The renovation was completed in June 1992 for $14 million.
 According to architectural historian Robert A. M. Stern, the renovation "proved a real shot in the arm" for the restoration of the Lower East Side.
 Architectural critic Herbert Muschamp stated that the revived park was "not an eli [sic] for every urban ill [but was] a powerful tonic against despair."